235 Wellesley Street

 Kelley Tuthill serves as the university’s first vice president of Marketing and Communications.
 She oversees website content, marketing strategy, video production, social media and media relations.
 She recently led the overhaul of the Regis College website.
 Her team received a gold Educational Advertising Award for an integrated athletic marketing campaign.
 Tuthill came to Regis after a 20-year career in the broadcast news industry.
 In her 18 years as a reporter and anchor at WCVB-TV, the ABC affiliate in Boston, she covered numerous stories of national and local significance.
 Tuthill covered the Boston Marathon bombing and led the station’s Emmy Award-winning coverage of the trial, which also won three National Headliner Awards.
 She scored a national exclusive when a law enforcement source gave her the first photo of fugitive mobster James “Whitey” Bulger after his 2011 arrest.
 Tuthill led the team that won the Massachusetts Broadcasters Association’s “Best Use of Digital Media” award for multi-platform coverage of the Bulger trial in 2014.
 Tuthill also reported on the historic 2004 Red Sox World Series Championship run and the Patriots first Super Bowl victory.

 Tuthill has become a champion of local and national breast cancer organizations, raising both money and awareness.
 She is a frequent speaker at schools and community organizations and regularly serves as an emcee and committee member for charitable fundraisers.
 Tuthill received the 2017 Jimmy Award, which honors celebrities who have committed themselves to the mission of Dana-Farber Cancer Institute and the Jimmy Fund.
 She has been recognized as a “Hero Among Us” by the Boston Celtics, a “40 Under 40” by the Boston Business Journal and featured in the book Boston: Inspirational Women.
-Tuthill serves on the advisory board of the Breast Cancer Research Foundation.
+Tuthill serves on the board of trustees at Catholic Charities of Boston and the advisory board of the Breast Cancer Research Foundation.
 Tuthill is also a member of the Arts and Letters Advisory Council at the University of Notre Dame.